Mark Birdwood, 3rd Baron Birdwood

-Mark William Ogilvie Birdwood, 3rd Baron Birdwood (23 November 1938 – 11 July 2015) was a British peer and politician.
+Mark William Ogilvie Birdwood, 3rd Baron Birdwood (23 November 1938 – 11 July 2015), was a British peer and politician.

 Biography

 Birdwood was the son of Christopher Birdwood, 2nd Baron Birdwood, and Elizabeth Vere Drummond Ogilvie.
 He attended Radley College in Oxfordshire.

 Birdwood served with the Royal Horse Guards and reached the rank of Second Lieutenant.
 He attended Trinity College, Cambridge, where he graduated with a Master of Arts (MA).
 Birdwood held leadership positions in several industrial companies.
 Between 1970 and 1986 he worked as director of Wrightson Wood.
 In 1986 he was as a business owner and president of Martlet Ltd. From 1989 to 1992 he served as Director of Scientific Generics.
 He was chairman of Worthington & Company from 1994 to 1998.
 In 2001, he was chairman of Steel Tower Ltd.

-On 6 January 1962 he inherited his father's title.
-Between 1965 and 1999 he participated several times in debates in the House of Lords.
+He inherited his father's title on 5 January 1962, and took his seat in the House of Lords the next day.
+Between 1965 and 1999 he participated several times in debates there.
 Until 11 November 1999, he was sitting in the upper house, then he lost his seat by the House of Lords Act 1999.